MoJo2600/terraform-aws-github-runner/README.md

 ### Setup the webhook / GitHub App (part 2)

 At this point you have 2 options.
-Either create a separate webhook (enterprise, org, or repo), or create webhook in the App.
+Either create a separate webhook (enterprise, org, or repo), or create a webhook in the App.

 #### Option 1: Webhook

-1. Create a new webhook on repo level for repo level for repo level runner, or org (or enterprise level) for an org level runner.
+1. Create a new webhook on repo level for repo level runner, or org (or enterprise level) for an org level runner.
 2. Provide the webhook url, should be part of the output of terraform.
 3. Provide the webhook secret (`terraform output -raw <NAME_OUTPUT_VAR>`).
 4. In the "Permissions & Events" section and then "Subscribe to Events" subsection, check either "Workflow Job" or "Check Run" (choose only 1 option!!!).